hpssjellis/tedx-feb-2026-educational-duality/README.md

 English: Builds Subtext.
 Finding the human meaning between the lines.

-Science: Builds First Principles.
-Testing if the logic holds up in the real world.
+Science: Builds empirical evidence.
+Using the scientific method to test if the machine’s logic holds up in the real world.

 Social Studies: Builds Skepticism.
 Evaluating the source, not just the fluency.